Emveez/aimkeyDetection/README.md

 ### Demo
 ![Alt Text](https://media.giphy.com/media/1Qn3CVajk66Gjl6EBm/giphy.gif)

-The demo was performed with a GTX 1060 gpu and Intel Core i5-6600 CPU @ 3.30GHz.
+The demo was performed with a GTX 1060 gpu and Intel Core i5-6600 cpu @ 3.30GHz.
 With this hardware we could detect at around 15 fps which is not enough to make this an efficient aimkey.
 But much could be improved, one could train a simpler model which has lower inference time and hence improve the fps.